This post provides information about tours of various New York locations shown in the hit television show Friends.

 Our post, Madison Square Garden All-Access Tour will help you find the best prices for this popular tour.

-The quickest route is to walk west on Grove Street and turn left (north) on Bleeker Street.
+The quickest route to both is to walk east on Grove Street and turn left (north) on Bleeker Street.

-Magnolia Bakery is on Bleeker Street and Carrie's apartment building is at 66 Perry Street (see red circle below).
+Magnolia Bakery is on Bleeker Street and Carrie's apartment building is at 66 Perry Street (see red circle on map).

 Be warned.
 Some of the residents on Perry Street are not huge Sex and the City fans, so please be respectful of their privacy and limit your photography to one photo.